Our top 10 Elphabas in Wicked

 Kerry Ellis was the first British woman to play Elphaba, taking over the role after Idina Menzel.
 She first played Elphaba over a decade ago on 1st January 2007 and after a critically-acclaimed West End run, she then played Elphaba on Broadway from June to November 2008, before flying back into the cast at the Apollo Victoria Theatre for another 6 months.
 From August to October 2014, she joined the cast once again for a limited engagement.
 Fans of Kerry Ellis will know her from originating the role of Meat in We Will Rock You, but more recently she has performed solo concerts across Europe and released five albums, three with Queen band member Brian May.

-Currently leading the cast of Wicked in the West End, Alice Fearn assumed the lead role in 2017, after previously being the standby Elphaba.
+Previously starring as Elphaba in the West End, Alice Fearn assumed the lead role in 2017, after previously being the standby Elphaba.
 Alongside Sophie Evans as Glinda, together they performed at the production’s 12th anniversary in the West End.
-With previous credits including Les Miserables, Shrek the Musical and Dirty Rotten Scoundrels, Alice Fearn now lights up the Apollo Victoria Theatre with her ground-breaking performances of “Defying Gravity”, so book your tickets now to catch Alice Fearn in action.
+With previous credits including Les Miserables, Shrek the Musical and Dirty Rotten Scoundrels, Alice Fearn lit up the Apollo Victoria Theatre with her ground-breaking performances of “Defying Gravity”.